paul-sud/demo-pipeline/argo/argo.md

 minikube start --driver=hyperkit
 minikube status
 ```

+* Note: after you have started `minikube` for the first time with the `hyperkit` driver, you do not need to specify it explicitly when you restart the cluster

 2. Install the [Argo](https://argoproj.github.io/) CLI, install the Argo controller on the cluster, and create an admin role in the argo namespace:
 ```bash